binayokbhowmikxp/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.

-* Latency: Response time.
+* Latency: Response time. - Needed to measure how responsive the application are.
-* Failure rate: Errors per second / response rate per second.
+* Failure rate: Errors per second / response rate per second. - It is important to understand what kind of errors are happening in the application.
+This can be done with Jaeger Tracing
 * Uptime: Sucessful requests during pod uptime.
+This is needed to measure availabilty of the pod itself.
 * Network capcity: successful request per second / request per second.
+To measure any network bottlenect
-* Resource capcity: CPU, RAM usage per pod.
+* Resource capcity: CPU, RAM usage per pod. .
+Needed to measure saturation

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.